ionicthemes/build-a-complete-mobile-app-with-ionic-framework/README.md

 This ionic tutorial includes a free ionic template you can reuse for your own project!

-**Please support this project by simply putting a Github star ⭐.
-Share this library with friends on Twitter and everywhere else you can. 🙏**
+**Please support this project by simply putting a Github star ⭐ 🙏**

 [Follow the complete step by step tutorial](https://ionicthemes.com/build-a-complete-mobile-app-with-ionic-framework).